0ensieh/mafatih_admin/README.md

   <pre>$ docker run -it -p 80:80 [the name you chose]</pre>
 </div>
 <br>
+to open the project  user is +989120787285 and the pass is 152490 the projects database is mysql but i commented those lines in settings.py in this demo

 the user is +0989120787285 and the pass is 152490